smile-plzz/techpath-finder/DOCUMENTATION.md

         *   `components/`: Reusable React components
             *   `ProgressBar.tsx`: Component for displaying quiz progress.
             *   `ResultCard.tsx`: Component for displaying a single recommendation result.
-            *   `SpecializationDetail.tsx`: Component for displaying detailed specialization information.
+            *   `SpecializationDetail.tsx`: Component for displaying detailed specialization information, now displaying the newly added `keyProjects`, `growthTrajectory`, and `externalResources` fields.
         *   `data/`: Data models and content
             *   `questions.ts`: Defines the quiz questions and their associated specialization weights (expanded).
             *   `specializations.ts`: Defines the detailed information for each specialization (enhanced with `keyProjects` and `growthTrajectory`).